 You can do this drive in a 2WD car.
 During our drive, the road was in good condition, mostly flat with very few ruts or bumps along the way.
 We saw several cars on this road and they were driving without any difficulties.
 Having a 4×4 is ideal but not necessary.

 I recommend checking road conditions at the Visitor Center before you drive on Cottonwood Canyon Road (especially if you do not have a 4×4).
 Road conditions can change from month to month, year to year, depending upon weather conditions and maintenance.
-When we did this in 2017, the road was in excellent condition.
+When we did this, the road was in excellent condition.
 However, that is not always the case.
 In Cannonville and in Big Water (at the start and end of this drive) there is a Visitor Center where you can get updated information.

 Tim Driving